PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Tom produced one of the giant pips, holding it in her outstretched palms for the boy to see: “Look!”

-The boy saw her offering and after almost no time he was astonished, which was accompanied by silence.
+The boy saw her offering and after almost no time, he was astonished.
+Which was accompanied by silence.

-“That’s not right.” he observed, slowly, after a little time.
-“Who else you shown it to?”
+“That’s not right.” he observed, slowly, then looking at Tom: “Who else you shown it to?”

 “No one, you’re the first.” came Tom’s quick reply.